reliancehie/reports-catalog/README.md

 ### Homeless
 **Measure Description**
-Patients that present with clinical codes and text phrases (eg "lives in car") associated with homelessness.
+Patients that present with clinical codes and text phrases (eg lives in car) associated with homelessness.
 **Data Sources**
 ADTs, CCDs, LABs, Transcriptions, Claims and Encounters
 **Input Parameters**